emilecg/wheat_evolution/README.md

 Missing link finder pipeline is a tool developed to screen a large amount of samples sequenced at a shallow depth for detecting content of specific reference k-mers.

-The pipeline consists in two main steps:
+The pipeline consists in the following steps:
+- Trimming reference raw reads
+- Create reference k-mers set
-- k-mers sets preparation
+- Create k-mers sets for samples to investigate
-- Pairwise comparison
+- Pairwise comparison between reference k-mers set and k-mers sets for samples
+- Analysis of the output file

 ### k-mers sets preparation
 To create a specific reference k-mers set the first step is trimming the fastq files from which the k-mers needs to be counted.
 Trimming is a step required to reduce the amount of k-mers coming from sequencing errors, the pipeline might work as well without trimming, but the higher amount of k-mers would also raise the running time.